-For any student using VA Education Benefits in a course offered via the "Flexible, faceto-face (F2F) or online" modality, the School Certifying Official (SCO) will confirm with the instructor of record when the student has chosen to take part of the course in-person.
-Once the student's in-person attendance has been verified, the SCO will ensure the course has been correctly certified to the VA.
+For any student using VA Education Benefits in a course offered via the "Flexible, face-to-face (F2F) or online" modality, the School Certifying Official (SCO) will confirm with the instructor of record if the student has chosen to take part of the course in-person or if the student is attending fully on-line.
+Once the determination is made, the SCO will ensure the course has been correctly certified to the VA.

 Please note: Students receiving Monthly Housing Allowance (MHA) must attend at least one class in person to receive their full MHA.
 MHA is based on the percentage of Post-9/11 GI Bill benefits and the number of credits a student is taking during the enrollment period.
 A student taking fully online classes will be paid equal to half the national average for MHA.
-For more information and other exclusions, see Post-9/11 GI Bill (Chapter 33) (www.va.gov/e ducation/about-gi-bill-benefits/post-9-11/#ho w-does-va-determine-my-month).
+For more information and other exclusions, see Post-9/11 GI Bill (Chapter 33) (www.va.gov/education/abo ut-gi-bill-benefits/post-9-11/#how-does-v a-determine-my-month).

-Veterans, who are residents of Washington State may qualify for a tuition waiver for up to 25% of the in-state tuition rate.
-Eligibility criteria can be found on the Veteran Tuition Waiver form (see Financial Aid Forms (lower columbia.edu/pay-for-college/financial-aid/fo rms)).
+Veterans, who are residents of Washington State may qualify for a tuition waiver for up to 25% of the instate tuition rate.
+Eligibility criteria can be found on the Veteran Tuition Waiver form (see Financial Aid Forms (lowercolumbia .edu/pay-for-college/financial-aid/forms) ).

 A veteran's dependent, who is a resident of Washington State may qualify for 100% tuition waiver of the in-state tuition rate.
-Eligibility criteria can be found on the Veteran's Dependent Tuition Waiver form (see Financial Aid Forms (lowercolumbia.ed u/pay-for-college/financial-aid/forms)).
+Eligibility criteria can be found on the Veteran's Dependent Tuition Waiver form (see Financial Aid Forms (lowercolu mbia.edu/pay-for-college/financial-aid/forms)).